-This chapter covers some of the fundamentals of shipping, like key players, terminology, documentation, incoterms, and how they can not only affect the shipment but also seriously affect your markup.
+This guide covers some of the fundamentals of shipping, including key players, terminology, documentation, incoterms, and how they can affect both your shipment and your freight costs.

 Meet the Key Players

 Freight doesn’t move itself.
 Carriers are the companies that own the ships, planes, like Maersk and American Airlines.
 They typically don’t arrange the movement of freight beyond the port to port (or airport to airport) segment of the shipment.

 Carriers sell bookings on their vessels, typically through third-parties (although they will offer services directly to very large companies).
 In the US, some non-carriers also sell bookings through a legal arrangement called NVOCC (non-vessel owning common carrier).

 As the Freight Forwarders guide described them, “think of them as travel agents for freight, the experts who understand how the end to end shipment process works.”
 Some forwarders do sometimes also act as carriers, most commonly by also operating a truck fleet.
 Similarly, the big international couriers also own and fly cargo planes.

 Customs brokers specialize in customs filing and clearing, as explained in the Customs Process guide.
 Freight forwarders either work with a customs broker as an agent or handle customs broking in-house.
 See more in the Freight Forwarders guide.

 Third-party logistics providers (3PLs) take on some or all of a company’s distribution and fulfillment services.
 Many larger forwarders also provide this service.
 This form of outsourcing is covered in the Third-Party Fulfillment guide.

 The only key player left is you.
 Whatever you call yourself, the freight industry calls you a shipper.
 For outsiders, this seems rather confusing but as forwarders and carriers set it, you are the person wanting to “ship” the goods.